-Google Alerts is very basic tool which is not perfect.
+Google Alerts is a very basic tool that is not perfect.
 That is the reason to use other tools along with it.

 Buzzbundle is a social media management tool that can track your brand mentions.
 You can set up groups of keywords to track mentions of yourself, your company, products, and services.